LeihuaYe/Statistical_Simulation_In_Python/README.md

 This post explains what statistical simulation is and how it is done in R and Python.

-It contains three parts: part 1. sampling; part 2. distribution and applications.
+It contains two parts: part 1. sampling; part 2. distribution and applications.

 In part 1, I introduce how to create random numbers, sample with equal and uneuqal probabilities, their applications.
 In part 2, I apply these distributions to solve real-life Data Science Interview questions.

 The entire write-ups are available here.